I Love to Drink!

 “I mean, who cares if we chit-chat when a meal is before us?
 Who cares if we look around the room when we should be eating?
 The big difference between my dad and I is I don’t talk about this nonsense, because I know it’s nonsense, but that super-secret part of me that no one will ever see or hear is absolutely disgusted by signs of a lack of appreciation for the food before you.
 I cannot stand it when you chit-chat with a perfectly good meal before you.
 When you take a break, I have to swallow my disgust if I want to have friends, or I want to avoid having others consider me a special freak.
 “Your entrée is getting cold!”
 I want to scream.
 The idea that you can’t, or won’t eat food without condiments absolutely disgusts me.
 I’ll talk about the need, need, that you have for mayonnaise on a ham sandwich for years.
 Want is fine, but need?
 C’mon, isn’t mayonnaise a first-world preference?
 Then if you dare to commit the cardinal violation of food appreciation, according to my dad, of leaving a restaurant with some food on your plate, and you don’t ask for a doggie bag?
 I will secretly decide, without noting it for you in any way, that I might never be able to dine with you again.
 Seeing it once will forever affect our relationship, but putting myself in a position to view it twice is a shame on me, in my book.”

 “I still don’t understand why my dad was willing to go to war over food appreciation and eating, and I’m sure if some psychiatrist asked him why he did all that, he’d say, “Hey, I don’t get them all either.”
 The question I have for myself now, standing before you tonight, is why did I start doing it, why do I still do it?
-Why, after I spent my teens and twenties doing everything 180 degrees different from my dad for the expressed purpose of doing it different from him, do I now mimic all of his quirks and eccentricities?
+Why, after I spent my teens and twenties trying to do everything 180 degrees different from my dad for the expressed purpose of doing it different from him, do I now mimic all of his quirks and eccentricities?
 The only thing I can come up with is his great-granddad probably did it to his dad, and his dad did it to him, and he did it to us, and I now do it to you.
 I would love to be that fella who broke the chain and allow my friends and family to eat normally without some form of internal, critical analysis, but it’s too late for me now.
 It’s ingrained the way propaganda ministers once taught us that if you repeat the same line often enough, it becomes true to you.
 And if you insist on eating the way rational, well-adjusted people eat, I’m eventually going to implode in such a way that a “You don’t know how to eat” comment is going to rain down on you in the fallout.

 [Standup comedian Barry Becker is The Unfunny comedian, and this is one of his sets.
 If you enjoy this style of comedy, there’s more available at The Unfunny.]